 - Do send your query letter via email, and include the full query in the body of the email, not as an attachment.

-- Do include a writing sample of the first 25 pages of your manuscript (or the closest chapter break) in the body of the email below your query letter.
+- Do include a writing sample of the first 25 pages of your manuscript (fiction) or your proposal with sample chapter (nonfiction) in the body of the email below your query letter.

-- Do proofread carefully and double-space your writing sample.
+- Do proofread carefully and double-space your materials if possible.

 - Do be sure to query only one agent at this agency.
 We will not review queries sent to more than one of us.